Is your Boiler not working?

 In fact, in more modern boilers the thermostat acts as an all singing all dancing control panel.

-If this thermostat isn’t working correctly then your boiler won’t.
+If this central heating thermostat is not working properly then your boiler won’t.

-This can show itself in many ways but usually, your boiler simply won’t power on.
+This can show itself in many ways, but usually, your boiler simply won’t power on.
 So, how do you fix this kind of problem?
+How to check if the boiler thermostat is working?

-f it isn’t charged, the batteries have run out or your Wi-Fi isn’t working correctly then your boiler could simply not turn on.
+If it isn’t charged, the batteries have run out, or your Wi-Fi isn’t working correctly then your boiler could simply not turn on.

 Thankfully all these problems are quite easy to fix on your own.